 So far in this guide, we’ve talked almost entirely about organic social media marketing — posting content, building connections, and garnering a following.

-But it’d do you a disservice to not at least briefly mention social media advertising, which can also be an effective (and more direct) way to generate real estate leads.
+But it’d be a disservice to not briefly mention social media advertising, which can also be an effective (and more direct) way to generate real estate leads.

 So here’s a quick overview with links to learn more…

 Facebook and Instagram are probably the best places to advertise your services as a real estate agent — and since you’re paying to reach people, these posts can be much more direct.

 And what’s really cool is that Facebook allows you to target people by zip code… so you’ll only reach people within your target market!

 Another helpful strategy is called “retargeting” — the Facebook Pixel allows you to track website visitors and then run advertisements to people who visited your website but who didn’t provide you with their contact information.